Finding a Sparse Connected Spanning Subgraph in a non-Uniform Failure Model: Conclusion

 \section{Conclusion}

 In this work, we started an investigation into the parameterized complexity of \stue.
 Our main results are FPT-time algorithms for a below-upper-bound parameter, the treewidth, and the vertex-deletion distance to cluster graphs, respectively.
-Moreover, we give a fairly comprehensive dichotomy between parameters that allow for FPT-time algorithms and those that lead to W[1]-hardness (or in most cases even para-NP-hardness).
+Moreover, we give a fairly comprehensive dichotomy between parameters that allow for FPT-time algorithms and those that lead to W[1]-hardness (or in most cases even para-NP-hardness); see \Cref{fig-results} for an overview.

 Nonetheless, several open questions remain.
-First, what is the status of the parameters that we were not able to resolve; for example does parameterization by the distance to chordal or interval graphs allow for an FPT-time algorithm?
-Second, is there an XP-time algorithm for \stue{} parameterized by the clique-width.
+First, what is the status of the parameterizations we were not able to resolve; for example does parameterizing by the distance to cographs or interval graphs allow for FPT-time algorithms?
+Second, is there an XP-time algorithm for \stue{} parameterized by the clique-width?

 Third, it would be interesting to study the existence of polynomial kernels for the parameters that yield FPT-time algorithms.
 Unfortunately, some of these can be excluded due to the close relation to \HC.
 In particular, \HC{} (and hence also \stue{}) does not admit a polynomial kernel with respect to the distance to outerplanar graphs unless \nPHC~\cite{BJK13}.
-Moreover, using the framework of AND-cross compositions, it is not hard to also exclude polynomial kernels for the parameters treedepth and bandwidth unless \nPHC.
+Moreover, using the framework of AND-cross compositions, it is not hard to also exclude polynomial kernels for the parameters treedepth and bandwidth unless \nPHC: For treedepth consider the disjoint union of $t$~instances of \HC{} all having $n$~vertices where each edge is made unsafe.
+Then, a new vertex~$w$ is added and for each graph~$G_i$ we choose an arbitrary vertex~$u_i\in V(G_i)$ and add a safe edge between~$u_i$ and~$w$.
+Finally, we set~$k\coloneqq (n+1)\cdot t$.
+For the parameter bandwidth again consider the disjoint union of $t$~instances of \HC{} having $n$~vertices each where each edge is made unsafe.
+Next, a path~$W\coloneqq (w_1, \ldots , w_{t})$ of new vertices is added to~$G$.
+Each of these edges is safe.
+Then, for each graph~$G_i$ we choose an arbitrary vertex~$u_i\in V(G_i)$ and add a safe edge between~$u_i$ and~$w_i$.
+Finally, we set~$k\coloneqq (n+2)\cdot t-1$.
 However, this still leaves quite a few parameters ready to be investigated in the future.

 Last but not least, \stue{} should only be regarded as a first step towards generalizing \textsc{Spanning Tree} to more robust connectivity requirements.
 It is interesting to see whether (some of) our positive results can be lifted to the more general problem \textsc{$(p,q)$-Flexible Graph Connectivity}.
 Therein, the solution graph should still be~$q$ connected even if up to~$p$ unsafe edges fail.